Major League Soccer

 Major League Soccer (MLS) is a professional soccer league in North America and the highest level of the United States soccer league system.
 It comprises 30 teams, with 27 in the United States and 3 in Canada, and is sanctioned by the United States Soccer Federation.
 MLS is one of the major professional sports leagues in the United States and Canada.
-The league is headquartered in Midtown Manhattan.
+The league is headquartered in New York City.

 The predecessor of MLS was the North American Soccer League (NASL), which existed from 1968 until 1984.
 MLS was founded in 1993 as part of the United States' successful bid to host the 1994 FIFA World Cup.
 The inaugural season took place in 1996 with ten teams.
 MLS experienced financial and operational struggles in its first few years, losing millions of dollars and folding two teams in 2002.
 Since then, developments such as the proliferation of soccer-specific stadiums around the league, the implementation of the Designated Player Rule allowing teams to sign star players such as David Beckham and Lionel Messi, and national TV contracts have made MLS profitable.

-In 2022, with an average attendance of over 21,000 per match, MLS had the fourth-highest average attendance of the major professional sports leagues in the United States and Canada, behind the National Football League (NFL) with over 69,000 fans per game, Major League Baseball (MLB) with over 26,000 fans per game, and the Canadian Football League (CFL) with over 21,700 fans per game.
+In 2024, with an average attendance of over 23,200 per match, MLS had the third-highest average attendance of the major professional sports leagues in the United States and Canada, behind the National Football League (NFL) with over 69,000 fans per game and Major League Baseball (MLB) with over 26,000 fans per game.

 The MLS regular season typically starts in late February and runs through mid-October, with each team playing 34 matches; the team with the best record is awarded the Supporters' Shield.
 Eighteen teams compete in the postseason MLS Cup playoffs in late October and November, culminating in the league's championship match, the MLS Cup.
 Instead of operating as an association of independently owned clubs, MLS is a single entity in which each team is owned by the league and individually operated by the league's investors.
-The league has a fixed membership like most sports leagues in the United States and Canada and Mexico's Liga MX which makes it one of the few soccer leagues that does not use a promotion and relegation process.
+The league has a fixed membership like most sports leagues in the United States and Canada and Mexico's Liga MX, making it one of the few soccer leagues that does not use a promotion and relegation process.

 The LA Galaxy have the most MLS Cups, with six.
 They are tied with D.C.
 United for most Supporters' Shields, with four each.
-The Philadelphia Union are the current Supporters' Shield holders, having won their second title in 2025.
+The Philadelphia Union are the current Supporters' Shield holders, having won their second title in 2025, while the current MLS Cup champion is Inter Miami CF, winning their first title in 2025.
+Chris Wondolowski holds the all-time goalscoring record in MLS with 171 goals scored between 2005 and 2021.